-Cruising the Caribbean is the perfect winter escape.
+Winter is the perfect time to cruise the Caribbean.
 Top-up your suntan, enjoy the warm water beaches and escape the cold winter temperatures of the north.
-Winter is the perfect time to cruise the Caribbean!

 Our ‘trip of a lifetime’ started in the colder zones of the United States in early December.
-Our plan was to experience snow, to have our first ‘white Christmas’ and to take part in the winter activities that are not usually part of our Australian lifestyle.
+As Aussies, our plan was to have our first ‘white Christmas’ and to take part in the winter activities that are not usually part of our Australian lifestyle.

-So, after celebrating New Year’s Eve in bitterly cold Boston with snow and sleet, we were very keen to warm up on a cruise in the Caribbean!
+After celebrating New Year’s Eve in bitterly cold Boston with snow and sleet, we were more than ready to warm up on a cruise in the Caribbean!

 Read more: Celebrate New Years Eve in Boston

-Our ship was the Celebrity Equinox – a modern ship carrying about 2,800 like minded travelers to the Caribbean islands – most of them escaping winter!
-Celebrity Cruises operate around the world with cruise destinations to suit everyone.
+Our cruise line was Celebrity Cruises.
+The Celebrity Equinox was a modern ship carrying about 2,800 cold weather escapees to the Caribbean islands!
+Celebrity Cruises operate around the world with a range of cruise destinations to suit everyone.

 On-board there are so many options.
 Choose to participate … or not.
-Its your holiday!
+Its your cruise!

-Cafe al Bacio and Gelateria is the popular European inspired coffee house with gelatos and freshly baked pastries and quickly became our early morning coffee stop.
+Cafe al Bacio is the popular European inspired coffee house with gelatos and freshly baked pastries.

 The main dining room ‘Silhouette’ served excellent fare including a three course menu for lunch and dinner.
 Included on the menu were premium steaks, seafood, chicken, and lamb dishes, accompanied by an extensive wine list.

 The restaurant is always a treat but as foodies we love to experience the other restaurants whenever we can.
-We loved the changing menu choices.
+We loved the changing menu choices and cuisines on offer.